-If it is the first time for the MB-SMF to receive Nmbsmf_MBSSession_ContextStatusSubscribe request of the indicated MBS Session from SMF, MB-SMF learns it is the first UE joining the multicast group.
-For multicast transport between MB-UPF and content provider, if it is the first UE joining the multicast group, and MB-UPF has not joined the multicast tree in the MBS configuration procedure, the MB-SMF requests the MB-UPF to join the multicast tree towards the AF/MBSF, otherwise MB-SMF will not send the request to the MB-UPF.
-The MB-SMF determines whether the user is authorized to join the multicast session as follows: The MB-SMF checks the user subscription data received from the UDM to determine whether the user is allowed to use any multicast service.
-If so, the MB-SMF checks the received indication whether the multicast session is open for any user.
-If the multicast session is not open to any user, the MB-SMF checks the user subscription data received from the UDM to determine whether the MBS session ID is included.
-If a UE joins prior to the start time of the multicast session, the SMF may accept the join request in step 8 and indicate to the UE the start time, or it may reject the join request with appropriate error cause and possible back-off time.
-If a UE joins while the multicast session is inactive, the SMF accepts the join request in step 8.
-If authorization check fails, the SMF indicates cause value in the PDU Session Modification Reject sent to the UE and proceeds with step 8.
+If it is the first time for the MB-SMF to receive Nmbsmf_MBSSession_ContextStatusSubscribe request of the indicated MBS Session from any SMF, the MB-SMF learns it is the first UE joining the multicast MBS session.
+For multicast transport between MB-UPF and content provider, if it is the first UE joining the multicast MBS session, and MB-UPF has not joined the multicast tree in the MBS session creation procedure, described in clause 7.1.1, the MB-SMF requests the MB-UPF to join the multicast tree towards the AF/MBSF, otherwise MB-SMF will not send the request to the MB-UPF.

-NOTE 2: The MB-SMF can answer the Nmbsmf_MBSSession_ContextStatusSubscribe request either based on information received in the configuration procedures in Clause 7.1.1 or based on preconfigured information.
+NOTE 2: The MB-SMF can answer the Nmbsmf_MBSSession_ContextStatusSubscribe request either based on information received in the MBS session creation procedures in clause 7.1.1 or based on preconfigured information.
 The pre-configuration also includes information about the MBS session stored in the NRF.
-If the MB-SMF uses preconfigured information, the pre-configuration also include MB-UPF configuration.
+If the MB-SMF uses preconfigured information, the pre-configuration also includes MB-UPF configuration.

+4. The SMF determines whether the user is authorized to join the multicast session taking into account the MBS subscription data received from the UDM and the Any UE indication if received from the MB-SMF.
+The SMF considers the UE as authorized to the multicast session if the UE is authorized to use multicast MBS services, and if the MBS Session ID(s) in the PDU Session Modification Request is included in the MBS subscription data or Any UE indication is received.
+If authorization check fails, the SMF rejects the join request with a cause value.
+If a UE joins prior to the start time of the multicast MBS session, the SMF may accept the join request and indicate to the UE the start time, or it may reject the join request with an appropriate error cause and optionally a back-off timer.
+If a UE joins while the multicast MBS session is inactive, the SMF accepts the join request.